Report Fraud

 Examples of Fraud

-The following are examples of some of the things that people conceal or do not report in order to receive ineligible public assistance benefits:
+The following are examples of things that people conceal or do not report to receive ineligible public assistance benefits:

 EBT Card Fraud

-EBT (Electronic Benefit Transfer) is a method of electronically delivering government benefits.
+Electronic Benefit Transfer (EBT) is a method of electronically delivering government benefits.
 Instead of checks and food stamp coupons, recipients of public assistance have the Louisiana Purchase (LAP) automated benefit card.
-The Office of Family Support is also responsible for conducting EBT fraud investigations in conjunction with federal, state and local law enforcement agencies.
+The Office of Family Support is also responsible for conducting EBT fraud investigations in conjunction with federal, state, and local law enforcement agencies.
 Violations include:

-In addition, FITAP and KCSP recipients are prohibited from using their EBT card for the purchase of an alcoholic beverage (beer, wine, hard liquor), a tobacco product (cigarettes, etc.), a lottery ticket (including scratch-off tickets), or jewelry at any retailer.
+In addition, FITAP and KCSP recipients are prohibited from using their EBT card to purchase an alcoholic beverage (beer, wine, hard liquor), a tobacco product (cigarettes, etc.), a lottery ticket (including scratch-off tickets), or jewelry at any retailer.

 Penalty

-Failure to comply with these prohibitions is considered an Intentional Program Violation (IPV), and the penalty is full case closure:
+Failure to comply with these prohibitions is considered an intentional program violation, and the penalty is full case closure:

 The agency relies on retailers and the public to report the misuse of benefits.
 To report a complaint to the Fraud & Recovery Unit: